serviejs/popsicle/README.md

 * **after(fn)** Register a function to receive the response object
 * **always(fn)** Register a function that always runs on `resolve` or `reject`

+## TypeScript

+The `popsicle.d.ts` file is being maintained in the current repository.

 ## Development and Testing

 Install dependencies and run the test runners (node and browsers using Karma).